PaulESantos/avesperu/README.md

 <!-- badges: end -->

 The `avesperu` package provides access to the most up-to-date and comprehensive dataset on Peru’s avian diversity.
-As of **June 23, 2025**, the list includes **1,914** bird species, reflecting significant taxonomic changes and updated validations based on recent scientific publications, photographs, and sound recordings deposited in accredited institutions.
+As of **September 29, 2025**, the list includes **1,916** bird species, reflecting significant taxonomic changes and updated validations based on recent scientific publications, photographs, and sound recordings deposited in accredited institutions.
 The classification follows the guidelines set by the South